Flipmediaco/MAGENTO-WORLDPAY-JSON-API-PATCH/README.md

 Once the patch is applied the camel cased Controller Frontname "WorldpayJsonCw" will return 404 and lowercase frontname will be used in all instances.

+# OneStepCheckout Patch for MAGENTO WORLDPAY JSON API PATCH

+Additional patch supplied to resolve multi submission of "proceed to checkout" button.
+Patch fixes issue created by browser CORS policy, blocking "javascript:void(0);" as action for disabling checkout submission.

-The patch is recorded to enable the changes to be repeated on upgrade of the original extension.
+The patches are recorded to enable the changes to be repeated on upgrade of the original extension.

 https://www.sellxed.com/shop/en/eur/magento-worldpay-json-api-zahlungs-extension.html